Dissipation induced Majarona $0$- and $\pi$-modes in a driven Rashba nanowire

-The NH effect can enter a system in many different ways, but the dissipation via the coupling with the environment offers an intriguing way of obtaining the NH effect in a system~\cite{DangelPRA2018,MoosSciPost2019,KawasakiPRB2022,YangPRR2023,HegdePRL2023}.
-While the dissipation can have a detrimental effect on the system and can manipulate the system's topological properties~\cite{SongPRL2019,LieuPRL2020,MingantiPRA2019,LiuChunPRR2020,HagaPRL2021,OkumaPRB2021,ZhouPRA2022,YangPRR2022,LeePRB2023,KawabataPRX2023,YangFeiPRB2023}.
-On the other hand, specifically engineered dissipation has been employed to obtain a topological phase out of a trivial system~\cite{Diehl2008,KrausPRA2008,Verstraete2009,Weimer2010,Diehl2011,BardynPRL2012,BardynNJP2013,BudichPRA2015,IeminiPRB2016,GhoshDissipation2024}.
+The NH effect can enter a system in many different ways, but the dissipation via the coupling with the environment offers an intriguing way of obtaining the NH effect in a system~\cite{SanJoseSP2016,DangelPRA2018,MoosSciPost2019,KawasakiPRB2022,YangPRR2023,HegdePRL2023}.
+While the dissipation can have a detrimental effect on the system and can manipulate the system's topological properties~\cite{SongPRL2019,LieuPRL2020,MingantiPRA2019,LiuChunPRR2020,HagaPRL2021,OkumaPRB2021,ZhouPRA2022,YangPRR2022,LeePRB2023,KawabataPRX2023,YangFeiPRB2023}, specifically engineered dissipation has also been employed to induce a topological phase in an otherwise trivial system~\cite{Diehl2008,KrausPRA2008,Verstraete2009,Weimer2010,Diehl2011,BardynPRL2012,BardynNJP2013,BudichPRA2015,IeminiPRB2016,GhoshDissipation2024}.
 In a dissipative system, the system's long-time evolution is governed by the density matrix, and in the Markovian approximation of a memoryless bath~\cite{breuer2002theory,KrausPRA2008}, the density matrix is governed by the Liouvillian operator, which follows the Lindblad master equation~\cite{Lindblad1976,Gorini1976}.
 Moreover, by employing the third-quantization method for linear jump operators, we can obtain a matrix form of the Liouvillian operator, which behaves like the NH Hamiltonian~\cite{ProsenNJP2008,ProsenJSM2010,ProsenNJP2010}.
 A topological classification based on the Liouvillian has also been investigated~\cite{LieuPRL2020}.

 In this context, the MZMs and MPMs in a driven system are usually studied as a closed system.
 However, the system is often in contact with the surroundings, introducing some amount of dissipation~\cite{breuer2002theory,LandiRMP2022}.
 On the other hand, the dissipation offers a way of engineering the NH effect in a driven system~\cite{MoosSciPost2019,GhoshDissipation2024}.
 Recently, an open Rashba nanowire coupled with the environment has been studied in the presence of dissipation, while it has also been demonstrated that the dissipation can lead to the emergence of MZMs in such a system~\cite{GhoshDissipation2024}.
 Motivated by this, we ask the following interesting questions: (a) Can the MZMs and MPMs be obtained in a driven-dissipative Rashba nanowire? (b) Can the dissipation even assist in obtaining topological phases that are not present in the non-dissipative case?
 In this manuscript, we affirmatively answer these questions.